maxzheng/great-life-guide/README.rst

 Essential Skills
 ================

-It's not enough to train the body or mind, but both are required to get the optimal performance as they interdepend on each other.
+It's not enough to train the body or mind, but both are required to get optimal performance as they interdepend on each other.

 The saying "if you don't use it, you will loose it" applies to both body and mind.
 As both deterioates with age, it is important to train more and consistently.